SHOW YOUR WORK! 10 WAYS TO SHARE YOUR CREATIVITY AND GET DISCOVERED by AUSTIN KLEON

 should care about it, and where people can see some more work like it.

-• All of this raises a question: What if you want to share something and you
+Attribution is about putting little museum labels next to the stuff you share. - All of this raises a question: What if you want to share something and you

 don’t know where it came from or who made it?
 The answer: Don’t share